VadimEngine/ClayEngineDemoVR/README.md

 ### Sandbox Scene

-Sandbox scene renders rods at the user's controller's aim direction.
-A loaded 3d model with is rendered with a loaded texture.
-A sample string is rendered with a loaded font.
-And an Imgui window is rendered unto a plane and can be interacted with controller.
+Sandbox scene renders hands at the user's controller's.
+A loaded 3d model with a loaded texture and a sample string is rendered with a loaded font.
+And an Imgui window is rendered onto a plane and can be interacted with controller.
 The gui displays the user's controller and headset state.
-A sample audio can be played with a button and the scene can be swapped
+A sample audio can be played with a button and the other scenes can be previewed and switched to.

 ### Space Scene

-Similar to Sandbox scene but instead, a sun with an orbiting planet is rendered
+Similar to Sandbox scene but instead, a sun with an orbiting planet and moon is rendered

 ### Farm Scene

-Similar to Sandbox scene but instead, A nature scene is rendered.
+Similar to Sandbox scene but instead, a nature scene is rendered.

 ## Build